-The arrears ratio 15 days after the due payment date on the December 2022 mort-gage payment has fallen by 0.3 of a percentage point relative to the year before to 0.8%, and considering generally elevated inflation and interest rate increases this is considered highly satisfactory.

-The arrears ratio calculated $3\frac{1}{2}$ months after the due date - was 0.17% in mid-January 2023, against 0.28% in January 2022.
+The arrears ratio 15 days after the due payment date on the December 2023 mortgage payment remains at a very low level of 0.8%, which was unchanged from December 2022.
+The arrears ratio calculated $3\frac{1}{2}$ months after the due date - was 0.17% in mid-January 2024, which was unchanged from January 2023.
+Given the high level of interest rates, this is considered highly satisfactory.